Vector - Resource Management Allocation

 • Move Assignment Operator

 These methods usually work perfectly well; unless your class contains a pointer (or a pointer like resource object).
-But if your class is doing business logic then it should not contain a pointer.
-So classes that handle business logic therefore should not be defining any of these compiler generated methods (just let the compiler generated ones work for you).
-Occasionally you want to delete them, to prevent copying or movement, but it is very unusual for these to need specialized implementations.
+But if your class is doing business logic, it should not contain a pointer.
+So classes that handle business logic, therefore, should not be defining any of these compiler-generated methods (just let the compiler-generated ones work for you).
+Occasionally, you want to delete them to prevent copying or movement, but it is very unusual for these to need specialized implementations.

-Conversely, classes that do resource management usually contain a pointer (or pointer like resource object).
-These classes should define all the above methods to correctly handle the resource.
+Conversely, resource management classes usually contain a pointer (or pointer-like resource object).
+These classes should define all the above methods to handle the resource correctly.
 This is where ownership semantics of the resource are defined.
-The owner of the resource is responsible for destroying the resource when its lifespan is over (in terms of pointers this means the owner is responsible for calling delete on the pointer, usually in the destructor).
-If you are not the owner of a resource you should not have access to the resource object directly, as it may be destroyed by the owner without other objects knowing.
+The resource owner is responsible for destroying the resource when its lifespan is over (in terms of pointers, the owner is responsible for calling delete on the pointer, usually in the destructor).
+If you are not the owner of a resource, you should not have access to the resource object directly, as the owner may destroy it without other objects knowing.

 Rule of three

-When creating a class to manage resources; the first version created by beginner usually looks like this:
+When creating a class to manage resources, the first version created by beginners usually looks like this:

 Rule of three first pass